 The amount paid to the faculty member for the partial summer session shall be determined by multiplying the summer session salary for the appropriate faculty rank (see table below) by the percentage of time worked during the session (days worked in the session/total days in the session).
 The number of days in the summer session is dependent on the summer session taught.
 The Office of Human Resources and Student Employment will provide the official calculation to the departing faculty member or the newly hired faculty member.

-See also: Summer School Policy for Department Heads
+See also: Summer School Employment of Department Heads section of Responsibilities of Academic Staff Policy

 Grants funded through state and federal agencies must comply with regulations published by the federal Office of Management and Budget in Circular A-21, “Cost Principles for Educational Institutions.”
 This policy restricts supplemental salary payments to an amount no greater than a proportionate amount of the faculty member’s base salary for work done during and outside the academic year.